stevenreyn/RegionViewer/README.md

 Some other interesting examples are in SecondTest.java from the same directory.

+## Changing Export Colors ##

+The default colors used by the exporter may not appeal to you.
+You can easily change them, see the example acceptanceTest/net/slreynolds/ds/CustomColorsExample.java.
+The important lines of code are the following:

+	GraphVizExporter exporter = new GraphVizExporter();
+	List<Color> colors = new ArrayList<Color>();
+	colors.add(Color.GRAY);
+	colors.add(Color.LIGHT_GRAY);
+	exporter.setColors(colors);
+	ObjectSaver gvizSaver = new ObjectSaver(exporter);

+You must ensure that the number of colors given to the exporter matches or exceeds the number of object references given to the saver.

+![Example showing custom export colors] (images/custcolors_strings.dot.svg)

 ## More Examples ##

 Some other examples are the following.